-Many people in the villages of Orissa are also engaged in non-agricultural activities.
-They are involved in various occupations including forest based husbandry and the industries like minerals, cement, paper, sugar, fertilizer, iron and steel, handloom, etc. Another major source of occupation in the villages of Orissa is arts and crafts.
-The villagers in Orissa are famous all over the country for the unique and exceptional handicrafts like Patta Chitra, Sand Art, Metal Work, Silver Filigree, Stone Carving, etc. They are also famous for making Puppets and Masks etc.
+Many people in the villages of Odisha are also engaged in non-agricultural activities.
+They are involved in various occupations including forest based husbandry and the industries like minerals, cement, paper, sugar, fertilizer, iron and steel, handloom, etc. Another major source of occupation in the villages of Odisha is arts and crafts.
+The villagers in Odisha are famous all over the country for the unique and exceptional handicrafts like Patta Chitra, Sand Art, Metal Work, Silver Filigree, Stone Carving, etc.

-The villages of Orissa have a rich tradition of art and cultural activities.
+Villages of Odisha have a rich tradition of art and cultural activities.
 The rural people celebrate various fairs and festivals throughout the year with pomp and cheerfulness.
-The villagers celebrate all the popular festivals like Holi, Diwali, Dussehra, etc. Apart from these, there are also some regional and local festivals.
-The Ratha Yatra is the principal festival in Orissa.
-Apart from Ratha Yatra, the other major festivals include Dhanu Yatra, Magha Saptami, Makar Sankranti, Mahastami, Kumar Purnima, Dipavali Amavasya, Sri Nrusingha Chatturdashi, Janmashtami, Kartika Purnima, Navaratri, Sri Vinayak Chaturthi/ Ganesh Chaturthi, Sri Rakhi Purnima, etc.
+The villagers celebrate all the popular festivals and also the regional and local festivals.
+The ‘Ratha Yatra’ is the principal festival in Odisha.
+Other major festivals celebrated in the villages of Odisha include Dhanu Yatra, Magha Saptami, Makar Sankranti, Mahastami, Kumar Purnima, Deepavali Amavasya, Sri Nrusingha Chatturdashi, Janmashtami, Kartika Purnima, Navaratri, Sri Vinayak Chaturthi or Ganesh Chaturthi, Rakhi Purnima, etc.